gumeo/academic-kickstart/content/post/emplace-back.md

 data_vec[0] size: 20
 ```

 What is the difference?
 For `emplace_back` we **forward the arguments to the constructor**, adding a new `std::vector<int> new_vector_to_add(20)` to `data_vec`.
+This is the critical difference.
+So if you are using `emplace_back` you need to be a bit extra careful in double checking types.

 ## Another example with conversion

 The example above is very simple and shows the difference of forwarding arguments to the value type constructor or not.
-The following example I added in an [SO question](https://stackoverflow.com/questions/61592849/no-narrowing-warnings-when-using-emplace-back-instead-of-push-back) shows a bit more subtle case where `emplace_back` could make us miss catching a conversion from `double` to `int`.
+The following example I added in an [SO question](https://stackoverflow.com/questions/61592849/no-narrowing-warnings-when-using-emplace-back-instead-of-push-back) shows a bit more subtle case where `emplace_back` could make us miss catching a narrowing conversion from `double` to `int`.

 ```{cpp}
 #include <vector>